Derpzz/file-pathfinding/README.md

 such as a _start_, an _end_ and multiple _ways_.
 It will output a file similar to the input file only containing one of the shortest _ways_ from _start_ to _end_.
 Additionally in the console output you can find the coordinates
 (line and column) of the generated path.
 With this code it is also possible to run this algorithm in a char matrix.
-The open-source graph library of QUALiS-NRW that can be found in the `graph` folder has been used to represent the file internally as a graph.
-The authors and the documentation can be found directly in the graph files. https://www.schulentwicklung.nrw.de/lehrplaene/upload/klp_SII/if/MaterialZABI/2020-03-11_Implementationen_von_Klassen_fuer_das_Zentralabitur_ab_2018.zip
+The open-source graph library by QUALiS-NRW can be found in the `graph` folder and has been used to represent the file internally as a graph.
+The authors and the documentation can be found directly in the graph files ( https://www.schulentwicklung.nrw.de/lehrplaene/upload/klp_SII/if/MaterialZABI/2020-03-11_Implementationen_von_Klassen_fuer_das_Zentralabitur_ab_2018.zip ).

 ## Usage
 By default this character preset is used with all unsed characters treatet as empty: